-7.1 SUBLEASE AND TRANSFER OF RIGHTS - It is expressly understood and agreed that the personal character of LESSEE and the nature of occupancy of the Leased Premises are special considerations for LESSOR's grant of this lease to LESSEE.
-Accordingly, LESSEE shall not assign or transfer its rights under this Contract, nor sub-lease all or any part of the Leased Premises or enter into any arrangement whereby the use or possession of any part of the Leased Premises is transferred to any person unless approved in writing by LESSOR.
-By way of exception, LESSEE shall have the right to assign or transfer its rights under this Contract, or assign or sublease all or any part of the Leased Premises or any of its allocated parking slots or enter into any arrangement whereby the use or possession of any part of the Leased Premises or any of its allocated parking slots is transferred with notice to but without need of approval of LESSOR to (a) any surviving entity resulting from a merger or consolidation or any reorganization of the LESSEE or its parent company, or (b) any Affiliate or Affiliates of the LESSEE provided the LESSEE and the transferee shall have the same nature of business.
+SUBLEASE AND TRANSFER OF RIGHTS - It is expressly understood and agreed that the personal character of LESSEE and the nature of occupancy of the Leased Premises are special considerations for LESSOR's grant of this lease to LESSEE.
+Accordingly, LESSEE shall not assign or transfer its rights under this Contract, nor sub-lease all or any part of the Leased Premises or enter into any arrangement whereby the use or possession of any part of the Leased Premises or any of its allocated parking slots or enter into any arrangement whereby the use or possession of any part of the Leased Premises or any of its allocated parking slots or enter into any arrangement whereby the use or possession of any part of the Leased Premises or any of its allocated parking slots is transferred with notice to but without need of approval of LESSOR to (a) any surviving entity resulting from a merger or consolidation or any reorganization of the LESSEE or its parent company, or (b) any Affiliate or Affiliates of the LESSEE provided the LESSEE and the transferee shall have the same nature of business.
 For the purpose of this provision, "Affiliate" means any person that directly or indirectly through one or more intermediaries.
 "Control" shall mean possession, directly or indirectly or as a trustee or executor of the power to direct or cause the direction of the affairs or management of a person, whether through the ownership of voting securities or as trustee or executor, by contract or otherwise; provided that in any event: (i) the direct or indirect ownership of more than 50% of the outstanding capital stock or equity interest, or (ii) having ordinary voting power to elect more than 50% of the board of directors or other governing body of a corporation or any person, will be deemed control of such corporation or person.

-In the event of a transfer, assignment or sub-lease arrangement covered by any of the instances enumerated in the preceeding paragraph or assignment or transfer to a subsidiary or an affiliate or any entity resulting from any reorganization of the LESSEE or its parent company, the LESSEE, if it is the surviving entity, shall still be primarily and wholly liable to LESSOR in connection with the payment of rent and fulfillment of all its obligations and covenants as stipulated in this Contract and shall give a Thirty (30) days prior notice to the LESSOR of such change.
+In the event of a transfer, assignment or sub-lease arrangement covered by any of the instances enumerated in the preceding paragraph or assignment or transfer to a subsidiary or an affiliate or any entity resulting from any reorganization of the LESSEE or its parent company, the LESSEE, if it is the surviving entity, shall still be primarily and wholly liable to LESSOR in connection with the payment of rent and fulfillment of all its obligations and covenants as stipulated in this Contract and shall give a Thirty (30) days prior notice to the LESSOR of such change.
 If LESSEE is not the surviving entity, the new or surviving entity shall, within Thirty (30) days of such change, notify LESSOR providing the latter copies of its SEC registration and company profile.